The UC San Diego Department of Pathology is home to a number of diverse and exciting educational programs that serve the Health Sciences.

 The Department of Pathology offers several awards for medical students who excel in Pathology.

-Effective with Academic Year 2011-12, the Department of Pathology will offer several awards for medical students who excel in Pathology.
+Since Academic Year 2011-12, the Department of Pathology has offered several awards for medical students who excel in Pathology.

 The Graduating Medical Student Award for Outstanding Achievement in Pathology recognizes a graduating medical student who has achieved outstanding performance in Pathology-related courses, clerkships, electives, and/or selectives as evidenced by written evaluations, grades, and/or test scores AND who has demonstrated interest in Pathology (e.g., completing a Pathology research project, planning to pursue Pathology residency or fellowship, etc.).
 The award consists of a $1,000 check and recognition on a perpetual plaque in the Department of Pathology.